 I bought my Stella McCartney Falabella bag because of my dog.
 That's what I'll tell the accountant anyway.
 Instead of “my dog ate my homework”, “my dog made me shop.”

 Of course my fawn-colored boxer, Emma, never said: “Hey Lady, I think a thousand dollar handbag would be a good investment.”
 She would have rather I bought peanut butter treats instead of a tribute.

-It's been four years since I brought home the most expensive purse I've owned so far.
+It's been more than four years since I brought home the most expensive purse I've owned so far.
 My Falabella has lasted so long, though, that maybe it wasn't such an extravagant purchase.
 Even though I carry it every day, the “shaggy deer” vegan leather looks as good as it did on the first day.
-And it still reminds me of the sassy dog who inspired me to give up meat.
+And it still reminds me of the sassy dog who inspired me to give up wearing leather.

 Of course, I did at first debate whether the thick chain straps would make the Falabella bag too heavy.
 But it is well-balanced and comfortable, on my arm or shoulder.
 I also thought maybe it would be too big, but the lining has a large zippered pouch, perfect for keeping my keys, phone and sunglasses at my fingertips.

 Falabella bags, made by the daughter of Sir Paul, are recognizable for their edgy metal chain straps and simple, elegant profiles.
 They are down to earth and badass at the same time, just like Emma, and wearing one feels like I am stepping outside my preppy comfort zone to take a stand for animals.